droonga/droonga.org/reference/message/index.md

 ### Status codes of error responses {#error-status}

 Status codes of error responses are similar to HTTP's one.
+Possible values:

 `400` and other `4xx` statuses
 : An error of the request message.